 Using SSH Command on Shell

-SSH allows secure transfer of data over encrypted channel.
-It launces the application from remote server using secure connection.
+SSH allows the secure transfer of data over an encrypted channel.
+It launches the application from a remote server using a secure connection.
 Following are three different ways to connect to SSH:

-- Connecting to the server: Using the login and password of a user with right access
+- Connecting to the server: Using the login and password of a user with the right access

 sudo ssh user_name @ IP_server.
 After entering the command and specifying the password, the secure connection is established.